Ro Laren: Concept and development

-During the course of planning out the fifth season of Star Trek: The Next Generation, the producers were looking to add a recurring character who could conflict with the regular cast at times as well as a new conn officer to replace Wesley Crusher.
+During the course of planning out the fifth season of Star Trek: The Next Generation, the producers were looking to add a recurring character who could conflict with the regular cast at times, as well as a new conn officer to replace Wesley Crusher.
 With that in mind, the episode "Ensign Ro" was written by Michael Piller, from a story idea created in conjunction with Rick Berman, to specifically introduce the character of Ensign Ro Laren.
 The episode was designed to show a backstory for the character, who would be at odds with series creator Gene Roddenberry's ideal that Starfleet officers should all work together seamlessly.
 One of her major character traits was that she would be a member of an oppressed people, whose homeworld had been conquered by another.
 Supervising producer Jeri Taylor explained that they had sought to add some "fresh life" using a darker character.

 Michelle Forbes was asked to return to the series, after impressing the producers with her performance as Dara in the episode "Half a Life".
 The character was the daughter of Timicin, played by David Ogden Stiers, and supported the tradition that her father should commit ritual suicide upon reaching a certain age.
-The Bajoran make-up was created on her, with Michael Westmore seeking to make her look different from the rest of the crew but in a way that would not detract from her appearance.
+The Bajoran make-up was created on her, with Michael Westmore seeking to make her look different from the rest of the crew, but in a way that would not detract from her appearance.
 Westmore created an appliance over Forbes' nose, before adding a row of ridges on her face.
 It was designed to be light and flexible, as he wanted the piece to move with Forbes' facial expressions.
 Her version of the make-up had seven ridges, while other actors in "Ensign Ro" had different numbers, between five and nine, with the male actors wearing larger pieces.

 Piller described the addition of Ro to the cast as one of that season's biggest accomplishments, and was pleased that it was well received.
-He added that in "Ensign Ro", they made a deliberate decision to have Ro embraced by Guinan in order to ensure that the fans warmed to the new addition.
-Piller felt that when Guinan took Ro to meet Captain Jean-Luc Picard in that episode, the character was effectively presenting Ro to the fans of the series and endorsing her.
-During the writing process, he felt that once he came across the friendship between Guinan and Ro that he believed "we had really done something magnificent".
+He added that in "Ensign Ro", they made a deliberate decision to have Ro embraced by Guinan to ensure that the fans warmed to the new addition.
+Piller felt that when Guinan took Ro to meet Captain Picard in that episode, the character was effectively presenting Ro to the fans of the series and endorsing her.
+During the writing process, he felt that once he came across the friendship between Guinan and Ro, he believed "we had really done something magnificent".
 Forbes, meanwhile, praised the writing and the cast of the series, saying that she had "become very attached to Star Trek".